Subaru: Subaru in Australia

 Subaru have operated in Australia since the mid-1950s with imports of the 360 & ff-1 Star 1000.

-Official operations began since 1973 & have multiple showrooms across the country.
+Official operations began since 1973 and have multiple showrooms across the country.

 Subaru in the United States

 Subaru of America (SOA) was established in 1968 in Bala Cynwyd, Pennsylvania, by Malcolm Bricklin and Harvey Lamm and relocated to Pennsauken, New Jersey, shortly thereafter.
 In 1986, SOA relocated to Cherry Hill, New Jersey, and Fuji Heavy Industries (now known as Subaru Corporation) acquired full ownership in 1990.
 In 2018, SOA relocated to a brand new headquarters in Camden, New Jersey.
 SOA operates regional offices, zone offices and parts distribution centers throughout the United States.
 SOA also operates port facilities on both the West and East coasts.

 In 1989, Subaru and then-partner Isuzu opened a joint factory in Lafayette, Indiana, called Subaru-Isuzu Automotive, or SIA, which initially manufactured the Subaru Legacy and Isuzu Rodeo.
 In 2001 Isuzu sold their stake in the plant to Fuji Heavy Industries for $1 due to flagging sales and it was renamed Subaru of Indiana Automotive, Inc. SIA has been designated backyard wildlife habitat by the National Wildlife Federation and has achieved a zero-landfill production designation (the first automotive assembly plant in the United States to earn that designation).